-- The charity's total income was £11.45m (2022: £11.58m). - We are indebted to our generous donors and supporters for their continued commitment to the Hospice.
-This year income from donations, events and other fundraising, was £1.91m (2022:£1.64m). - The charity is extremely grateful for all gifts in wills and income for the year was £0.60m (2022: £0.95m). - The income from the charity's shops and other retail activities was £1.19m (2022: £0.96m), a 24% increase with the same retail estate. - Our NHS income via the Cambridgeshire & Peterborough ICB and Cambridge University Hospitals Foundation Trust increased to £7.19m (2022: £6.68m) in the current year.
-This represents 63% of our total income. - The Charity was extremely grateful to receive £0.33m (2022: £0.25m) via a combination of unrestricted and restricted grants and donations from charitable trusts.
-Donors included Albert Hunt Trust, Albert Van Den Bergh Charitable Trust, Batterson, Chivers Foundation, The Blunt Trust, Cambridgeshire Freemasons, The Chamifealion Charitable Trust, D M G Roper Charitable Trust, The February Foundation, Frank Litchfield Trust, Girton Town Charity, Grace Trust, The James Knott Charitable Trust, Jost Foundation, The National Lottery Community

-Fund, Masonic Charitable Foundation, Nicholas Swallow and Other Charities, The Penchant Foundation, Philip King Charitable Trust and Thomas Galon Charity of Swavesey.
+- The Charity's total income was £13.06m (2023: £11.45m), an increase of 14.1% - We are indebted to our generous donors and supporters for their continued commitment to the Hospice.
+This year income from donations and events was £1.90m (2023: £1.58m) - The Charity is extremely grateful for all gifts in wills, and income for the year was £1.08m (2023: £0.60m) - The income from the charity's shops and other retail activities was £1.19m (2023: £1.18m) - Our NHS income comes principally via the Cambridgeshire & Peterborough ICB and Cambridge University Hospitals Foundation Trust.
+NHS income for care services increased to £7.68m (2023: £7.26m) in the current year.
+This represents 59% of our total income. - The Charity was extremely grateful to receive £0.33m (2023: £0.33m) via a combination of unrestricted and restricted grants and donations from charitable trusts.
+Donors included Albert Hunt Trust, Albert Van Den Bergh Charitable Trust, Atack Van Someren Charitable Trust, The Blunt Trust, The Britford Bridge Trust, Cambridge Masonic Charitable Trust, The Chamifealion Charitable Trust, D M G Roper Charitable Trust, The Drapers Livery Company, The February Foundation, Girton Town Charity, Grace Trust, Griffsome Trust, The Hospital Saturday Fund, The James Knott Charitable Trust, John & Cecelia Gordon Charitable Trust, The Julia and Hans Rausing Trust, The National Lottery Community Fund, Nicholas Swallow and Other Charities, The Paragon Trust, The Penchant Foundation, The Saddlers' Company, Simon Gibson Charitable Trust, Strangward Charitable Trust, and Thomas Galon Charity of Swavesey.